rreusser/regl-gpu-lines/README.md

 UPDATE=1 FILTER=miter/basic node test/render.js
 ```

-You may view the tests, run against the latest version, at https://rreusser.github.io/regl-gpu-lines/docs/tests.html
+You may view the tests, run against the latest version from unpkg.com, at https://rreusser.github.io/regl-gpu-lines/docs/tests.html

 ## See also